 Kyoto Subway

-Kyoto Train And Trams
+Kyoto Train and Trams

 Trains are a good option for going outside of the city center – for instance, when traveling to Arashiyama and south to Fushimi Inari Shrine.
 Prices vary by destination and fees are paid with a transport card.

-Kyoto Rail Pass And Japan Transport Cards
+Kyoto Rail Pass and Japan Transport Cards

 Where To Stay in Kyoto, Japan

-Ryokan Kyoto
+Ryokan Kyoto Kinoe

 Capsule Hotel Kyoto

 Kyoto backpackers and other budget travelers might want to stay in a capsule hotel in Kyoto.
 The rooms – or capsules – are basic and cheap, but offer few conveniences.
+The Capsule Hotel Anshin Oyado Premium offers capsule rooms with televisions, shared bathrooms and included breakfast.
+Check the rates!

 Start planning your trip to Japan!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.